Applications for the Ton Hoek Scholarship for the 2023 FIP Congress in Brisbane, Australia are now closed.

 What about successful applicants?

-- Successful applicants need to register for the Congress with a special code that will be provided to them, and pay the students’ registration fee.
+- Successful applicants need to register for the Congress with a special code that will be provided to them, to obtain a complimentary registration fee.

 - Successful applicants will receive 50% of the total amount in Euros (€) before the Congress by bank transfer upon receipt of a completed reimbursement form with as many original receipts attached as possible.
 The remaining 50% will be transferred after the Congress upon receipt of the final report (see paragraph below) and reimbursement form with the remaining original receipts/invoices attached.